 Your FSA should cover dental implants when the plan administrator classifies the treatment as medically necessary.
 You might find varying definitions for this term, so do not allow these differences to dissuade you from contributing the maximum and filing a claim.

-- Medically necessary dental implants for health insurance adhere to the highest standard: appropriate to the evaluation and treatment of a disease, condition, illness, or injury consistent with the applicable standard of care.
+- Medically necessary dental implants for health insurance adhere to the highest standard: they are appropriate for the evaluation and treatment of a disease, condition, illness, or injury consistent with the applicable standard of care.

 - Medically necessary dental implants for Flexible Spending Accounts have a more lenient standard: you lost teeth due to injury or periodontal disease, and the replacement teeth are needed for your health and well-being.

-- Medically necessary tooth implants with dental insurance have standards similar to an FSA but often exclude benefits for this particular procedure due to the expense compared to dentures.
+- Medically necessary tooth implants with dental insurance have standards similar to an FSA, but benefits are often excluded for this particular procedure due to the expense compared to dentures.

 Cosmetic Procedures